texas is for birding

 With its expansive wingspan and majestic presence, the American White Pelican graces the skies of Texas in a truly awe-inspiring manner.
 These magnificent birds have fascinating nesting habits in Texas and undertake impressive migration patterns.

-See also Yellow Birds in Arizona
+See also Blue Birds in Ohio

 In Texas, American White Pelicans primarily nest on islands in freshwater reservoirs, lakes, and ponds.
 They prefer sites that provide isolation and protection from predators.
 These communal nesting colonies can consist of hundreds of pairs, and the birds work together to build nests of vegetation and debris.
 Breeding season in Texas typically occurs from late March to early May.